 Over the coming years, more digital asset types came to fall under the umbrella of digital real estate investing, including blogs, apps and social media accounts.

-In 2021, thanks to blockchain technology, the market for digital real estate exploded with the massive growth of cryptocurrencies, NFTs and metaverses.
+Thanks to blockchain technology, the market for digital real estate exploded with the massive growth of cryptocurrencies, NFTs and metaverses.

 In this article, we’ll look at how we got here, how big this opportunity is and where to start investing.